Halal groceries online delivery

 Image credit: CSFoods

 Their website has a 10% off promo if you checkout your cart with the code “NOPANIC”.
-The good thing about CS Foods is that there’s no minimum quantity required for delivery and it’s only $5.99 for deliveries below $60.
 If you’re planning for a feast, delivery is free if your order is above $60.

 Image credit: Wikimedia Commons

 Those who’ve been craving late-night suppers can actually have pre-made satay at home with SBYMeat.
-With 50 sticks going for $18, the satay can be easily prepared at home alongside your usual dishes.
+With 50 sticks of beef, chicken or mutton satay going from an affordable $19.90-$24.90 with gravy included, you’ll always have satay on standby for when the cravings hit.

 1kg Beef striploin ($19.50)